 - Lastly, connect the negative battery.

 - When you start the engine, you will notice that the traction control light and several other lights may be on.
-To reset the VW steering angle sensor, turn the steering wheel to the left and to the right a couple of times.
+To reset the VW steering angle sensor, turn the steering wheel to the left and right several times.

 How long does a VW car battery last?

 On average, a new car battery will last four to five years.
 AGM batteries tend to last longer compared to lead acid.
 An AGM (absorbed glass mat) battery contains a special glass mat separator that wicks the electrolyte solution between the battery plates.

 VW Battery Replacement Cost